Namchee/henshin/README.md

-# TS Henshin
+# Henshin

 Collection of TypeScript custom transformers for various uses.
-Written by myself.
+Browse the [packages](./packages) for list of available transformers.

 ## Usage